planarinvestments/time-travel/README.md

 #### _Migrating existing data_

-To migrate existing data, you'll need to populate the following fields in each record in your model with a custom script of your own.
+To migrate existing data, you'll need to populate the effective and valid time ranges in each record in your model with a custom script of your own.

-- **effective_from, effective_till** - the date range for which the data in the record is applicable.
-If the data in the record is currently applicable, `effective_till` should be set to the constant `INFINITE_DATE`.
-- **valid_from, valid_till** - the date range for which the data in the record was thought to be accurate.
-For currently valid information, set `valid_till` to the constant `INFINITE_DATE`.

-For example,

-We came to know on the 25th of Augest, that Tom had a balance of Rs.
-1000 from 1st August to 20th August.
-This is represented by:

-**effective_from:** 1st August
-**effective_to:** 20th August
-**valid_from:** 25th August
-**valid_till:** INFINITE_DATE

 ### Manipulating data in a Time Travel model